Wuvist/lcpc/lcpc.typ

 HES's expenditure doesn't include Housing loan repayment.

-The housing category expenditure in HES report only includes[ref TBA]:
+The housing category expenditure in HES report only includes@hes:
 * Housing(Rentals) And Utilities
 * Furnishings, Household Equipment And Routine Household Maintenance

 I did tried hard to find statistic for Singaporean's mortgage, but not able to get any statistical data or estimations could fitted into LCP.

-(HES did collect the data, but did not reveal in report. [ref TBA])
+According to HES 2022/23 Information Pamphlet, HES does collect home mortgage repayment data, but not revealed in report.

 Mortgage is determined largely at the moment of purchase, and it varies a lot from one household to another.
 It's hard to estimate which age group of household purchase their first house, nor to mention segmented it by income level or type of house.

-Mortgage rate may changes, but about 80% of Singapore household stays in HDB, and the interest rate of HDB's loans is pegged[ref TAB] to +0.1% of interest rate of CPF ordinary account, which is 2.5% since July 1999[ref TAB].
+Mortgage rate may changes, but about 80% of Singapore household stays in HDB, and the interest rate of HDB's loans is pegged to +0.1% of interest rate of CPF ordinary account@hdb_interest, which is 2.5% since July 1999@cpf_interest.

 Market interest rate may change, but it will be capped to 2.6% - HDB rates.
 Condo & landed properties owners may need to take loans from commercial banks, and the rate would have much higher fluctuations.
 But that only impacts the top 20% high income household.

-Furthermore, MAS has MRS limit: 30%. [ref TBA].
+Furthermore, MAS has MRS limit: 30% @tdsr.

 If we do a extreme estimation of that all household takes the maximum housing loans, it just discounts LCP of all segment to 70%, and has no impact on the shape/distribution of the LCPC.